Table of Contents

 Annotate the Data for AI Image Recognition Models

 It is a well-known fact that the bulk of human work and time resources are spent on assigning tags and labels to the data.
 This produces labeled data, which is the resource that your ML algorithm will use to learn the human-like vision of the world.
-Naturally, models that allow image recognition without the labeled data exist, too.
-They work within the unsupervised machine learning, however, there are a lot of limitations to these models.
-If you want a properly trained image recognition algorithm capable of complex predictions, you need labeled data.
+Naturally, models that allow artificial intelligence image recognition without the labeled data exist, too.
+They work within unsupervised machine learning, however, there are a lot of limitations to these models.
+If you want a properly trained image recognition algorithm capable of complex predictions, you need to get help from experts offering image annotation services.

-What this means in practice is that you take your dataset of several thousand images and add meaningful labels or assign a specific class to each image.
+What data annotation in AI means in practice is that you take your dataset of several thousand images and add meaningful labels or assign a specific class to each image.
 Usually, enterprises that develop the software and build the ML models do not have the resources nor the time to perform this tedious and bulky work.
 Outsourcing is a great way to get the job done while paying only a small fraction of the cost of training an in-house labeling team.
-If you need high-quality, accurate annotation that will not disrupt your time schedule and permit you to stay within the budget, contact us for a quote.

 Hardware Problems of Image Recognition in AI: Power and Storage